swiftlang/swift-org-website/server/guides/webauthn.md

 };
 ```

-Don't worry, you don't have to understand it's content.
+Don't worry, you don't have to understand the content.
 In fact the Swift WebAuthn library will create this for you automatically.
 Now calling the Passkeys API with our newly created `publicKeyCredentialCreationOptions` will prompt you to create a new Passkey:

 ```JavaScript
 const credential = await navigator.credentials.create({